itchyny/gojq/README.md

   - using [`query.Run`](https://pkg.go.dev/github.com/itchyny/gojq#Query.Run) or [`query.RunWithContext`](https://pkg.go.dev/github.com/itchyny/gojq#Query.RunWithContext)
   - or alternatively, compile the query using [`gojq.Compile`](https://pkg.go.dev/github.com/itchyny/gojq#Compile) and then [`code.Run`](https://pkg.go.dev/github.com/itchyny/gojq#Code.Run) or [`code.RunWithContext`](https://pkg.go.dev/github.com/itchyny/gojq#Code.RunWithContext).
 You can reuse the `*Code` against multiple inputs to avoid compilation of the same query.
   - In either case, you cannot use custom type values as the query input.
 The type should be `[]interface{}` for an array and `map[string]interface{}` for a map (just like decoded to an `interface{}` using the [encoding/json](https://golang.org/pkg/encoding/json/) package).
 You can't use `[]int` or `map[string]string`, for example.
 If you want to query your custom struct, marshal to JSON, unmarshal to `interface{}` and use it as the query input.
 - Thirdly, iterate through the results using [`iter.Next() (interface{}, bool)`](https://pkg.go.dev/github.com/itchyny/gojq#Iter).
-The iterater can emit an error so make sure to handle it.
+The iterator can emit an error so make sure to handle it.
 Termination is notified by the second returned value of `Next()`.
 The reason why the return type is not `(interface{}, error)` is that the iterator can emit multiple errors and you can continue after an error.

 [`gojq.Compile`](https://pkg.go.dev/github.com/itchyny/gojq#Compile) allows to configure the following compiler options.

 - [`gojq.WithModuleLoader`](https://pkg.go.dev/github.com/itchyny/gojq#WithModuleLoader) allows to load modules.
 By default, the module feature is disabled.
-If you want to load modules from the filesystem, use [`gojq.NewModuleLoader`](https://pkg.go.dev/github.com/itchyny/gojq#NewModuleLoader).
+If you want to load modules from the file system, use [`gojq.NewModuleLoader`](https://pkg.go.dev/github.com/itchyny/gojq#NewModuleLoader).
 - [`gojq.WithEnvironLoader`](https://pkg.go.dev/github.com/itchyny/gojq#WithEnvironLoader) allows to configure the environment variables referenced by `env` and `$ENV`.
-By default, OS environment variables are not accessible due to security reason.
+By default, OS environment variables are not accessible due to security reasons.
 You can use `gojq.WithEnvironLoader(os.Environ)` if you want.
 - [`gojq.WithVariables`](https://pkg.go.dev/github.com/itchyny/gojq#WithVariables) allows to configure the variables which can be used in the query.
 Pass the values of the variables to [`code.Run`](https://pkg.go.dev/github.com/itchyny/gojq#Code.Run) in the same order.
 - [`gojq.WithFunction`](https://pkg.go.dev/github.com/itchyny/gojq#WithFunction) allows to add a custom internal function.
 - [`gojq.WithInputIter`](https://pkg.go.dev/github.com/itchyny/gojq#WithInputIter) allows to use `input` and `inputs` functions.
 By default, these functions are disabled.